t-34400/WolffCluster_NNN_Ising/README.md

-# Wolff cluste algorithm for ising model with Next-nearest neighbor interaction
+# Wolff cluster algorithm for ising model with Next-nearest neighbor interaction